 After-hours needs

-Is an AI receptionist worth it for businesses operating only during business hours?
-Customers do not always call during business hours; this is where technology fills a critical gap.
-Unlike human staff, it can handle inquiries 24/7 without overtime costs, ensuring no call goes unanswered, even at night.
+Is an AI receptionist worth it for small businesses that operate only during specific hours?
+Customers do not always call when your front desk is staffed, and this is where a virtual receptionist fills a critical gap.

 Peak handling